-for a $\dio$ channel $\mathcal{K}_{AB}$ and a unital $\dio $ channel $\mathcal{L}_{AB}$. \end{theorem} Given that the quantum channels surrounding the quantum channel $\mathcal{E}_{A}$ are $\dio$s, they do not contribute \mcp{} (See Fig.~\ref{fig: mcgp to megp conversion}).
+Given that the channels surrounding the quantum channel $\mathcal{E}_{A}$ are $\dio$ channels, they do not contribute to the \mcp{} (see Fig.~\ref{fig: mcgp to megp conversion}).
 The dephasing channels in the post-processing serve to render the subsequent measurement incoherent and align the incoherent basis, thereby enabling the foregoing channels to convert the \mcp{} of the quantum channel $\mathcal{E}_{A}$ into the \mep{} in that incoherent basis.
-In contrast, when converting \scp{} to \sep{}, dephasing channels serve as a preprocessing step to ensure the input states are incoherent, as depicted in Fig.~\ref{fig: scgp to segp conversion} \cite{theurer2020QuantifyingDynamicalCoherence}.
-Consequently, Theorem~\ref{thm: mcgp bounds megp} implies that \mcp{} of a quantum channel $\mathcal{E}_{A}$ is the sole source of \mep{} of the composite quantum channel.
-Indeed, there exists a configuration that allows for complete conversion of \mcp{} to \mep{} although we restrict the pre-processing channel $\mathcal{L}_{AB}$ to be unital, as the following result shows (see Table~\ref{fig: table of optimal conversions}): \begin{theorem} For a quantum channel $\mathcal{E}_{A}$, its \mcp{} can be fully converted to \mep{} under a pre-processing by the adjoint channel of the generalized CNOT channel $\mathcal{U}_{\cnot}^{\dag}$ and a post-processing dephasing channel:
+In contrast, when converting the \scp{} to the \sep{}, dephasing channels serve as a pre-processing step to ensure the input states are incoherent, as depicted in Table~\ref{fig: table of optimal conversions}~\cite{theurer2020QuantifyingDynamicalCoherence}.
+Consequently, Theorem~\ref{thm: mcgp bounds megp} implies that the \mcp{} of a quantum channel $\mathcal{E}_{A}$ is the sole source of the \mep{} of the composite quantum channel.
+Indeed, there exists a configuration that allows for complete conversion of the \mcp{} to the \mep{} although we restrict the pre-processing channel $\mathcal{L}_{AB}$ to be unital, as the following result shows (see Table~\ref{fig: table of optimal conversions}): \begin{theorem} For a quantum channel $\mathcal{E}_{A}$, its \mcp{} can be fully converted to the \mep{} under a pre-processing by the adjoint channel of the generalized CNOT channel $\mathcal{U}_{\cnot}^{\dag}$ and a post-processing dephasing channel:

 where $ U_{\cnot} = \sum_{i,j=0}^{d-1}\ketbra{i,i\oplus j}{ij}_{AB}$ with $\oplus$ denoting addition modulo $d$. \end{theorem}